michaelchadwick/raffler/README.md

 ### User Options

-There are three options that can be changed via flag and an additional config file.
+There are four options that can be changed via flag and an additional config file.

-* `userDataFile` - json file of Raffler items
+* `dataFilePath` - json file of Raffler items
-* `userLogoFile` - logo for your thingy
+* `logoFilePath` - logo for your thingy
-* `userLogoLink` - click logo and go somewhere
+* `logoFileLink` - click logo and go somewhere
+* `talkifyKey` - API key for your [Talkify](https://manage.talkify.net) account

 Here's how you make Raffler use your stuff